possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 # Ansible

-Ansible is a configuration management tool to allow one to create reusable scripts to perform multiple actions on groups of servers or a single server.
+Ansible is a configuration management system that allows one to create reusable infrustructure as code to perform multiple actions on groups of servers or a single server.
 Ansible organizes tasks into Ansible Playbooks and supports the separation of servers into multiple groups called roles.
 You can assign certain tasks to their respective roles.
-Tasks are made up of modules that allow the script to be idempotent.
-An example would be the package module where you can set the state of absent.
-If the package is on the system, Ansible will make sure the package is removed or absent.
-If the package isn't on the system, Ansible won't do anything and will report back to the control machine that invoked the `ansible-playbook` command that there were no changes made as the package we wanted to be absent was indeed absent from the system when Ansible checked.
-This control machine is usually your development machine.
 Ansible sends commands to the machines listed in your Ansible hosts file from the control machine using `ssh`.
+This control machine is where Ansible needs to be installed.
+The remote machines only need `ssh` setup.

 Install Ansible